-\subsection{The Ferris Wheel Effect -- alignment with $x$ and $p$-axes}
+\subsection{The Ferris Wheel Effect -- alignment with $x$- and $p$-axes}

-According to the discussion in section~\ref{subsec:QualitativeAnharmonic}, four diagonal stagnation points form per zero circle of every eigenstate.
-If we `perturb' an eigenstate by, say, mixing in a little bit of groundstate~($\Psi_{m,0}(\theta)$ with $\theta \ll 1$), the zero circles get displaced from the origin (compare discussion leading up to Eq.~(\ref{eq:HarmCentr})).
-Yet, for small values of $\theta$ the four diagonal stagnation points remain pinned to the zero circle while it rotates around the origin as time progresses.
-They do this is such a way that they keep their relative orientation with respect to the axes of phase space as seen from the zero circle's centre.
-In other words, while they travel through phase space they behave somewhat like markers on a Ferris wheel cabin, where the zero line,~$J_x=0$, denotes the cabin's outline, see top row of Figs.~\ref{fig:EckartImpPlots},~\ref{fig:RosenMorseImpPlots} and~\ref{fig:MorseImpPlots}.
+According to the discussion in Section~\ref{subsec:QualitativeAnharmonic}, four diagonal stagnation points form per zero-circle of every eigenstate.
+If we `perturb' an eigenstate by, say, mixing in a little bit of groundstate~($\Psi_{m,0}(\theta)$ of Eq.~(\ref{eq:superposition_state}) with $\theta \ll 1$), the zero-circle gets displaced from the origin [see Eq.~(\ref{eq:HarmCentr})].
+Yet, for small values of $\theta$ the four diagonal stagnation points remain pinned to the zero-circle while it rotates around the origin as time progresses.
+They do this such that they maintain their relative orientation with respect to the axes of phase-space, as seen from the zero-circle's centre.
+In other words, while they travel through phase-space they behave somewhat like markers on a Ferris wheel cabin, where the zero-line,~$J_x=0$, depicts the cabin's outline, see fig.~\ref{fig:EckartImpPlots}.

-The remaining stagnation points are pinned to the intersections of the zero circles with $x$- or $p$-axes.
-When the off-centre displacement becomes larger the diagonal stagnation points start to interact with stagnation points on the axes leading to repulsion or coalescence.
-Such interactions are constrained by the topological charge associated with the stagnation points' flow winding number.
-If the magnitude of the sum of their charges is not greater than one, they can merge, otherwise they are topologically protected and repel each other, this is illustrated in Figs.~\ref{fig:EckartImpPlots},~\ref{fig:RosenMorseImpPlots},~\ref{fig:MorseImpPlots}, and~\ref{fig:Tube_Eckart}.